Stochastic Oscillator Analysis and Stochastic Oscillator Signals

 Oversold - Values Less Than 30

 Trades are generated when the Stochastic Oscillator crosses these levels.
-However, overbought/oversold levels are prone to whipsaws especially when the forex market is trending upwards or downwards.
+However, overbought/oversold levels are prone to whipsaws especially when market is trending upwards or downward.